 Having now worked here for over a year, I know I have a good relationship with the students, and those that I do not teach, are respectful and friendly around the school.
 I am proud to work at Brighton Hill, and feel like a valued member of the team, something I know will continue for the rest of my time here."

-Teacher of English and Deputy Head of Year 10 & Year 11
+Teacher of English and Head of Year 8

 "I have been teaching at Brighton Hill Community School since 2007, when I arrived fresh from New Zealand.
 Having been here for 9 years, I have seen the school go through a lot of change.
 However, there is one thing that has always stayed the same - our wonderful students.
 We are all so privileged to work with such remarkable young people and I am genuinely proud to be a part of this school community.

 In my role as Head of English (since 2013), I work with a dedicated team of teachers.
 The faculty is vibrant and fun; we enjoy teaching English and try our best to ensure that all students have a positive experience.

 For me, my favourite part of the job is when I am able to pop into classrooms and see first-hand the exciting learning that is happening.
 I love to see our students being challenged and stretched by our supportive teachers.
 There is certainly never a dull moment.

 I look forward to our promising future as a school and I am excited to be a part of it!"